CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 **[SYKE/FMI, Finnish image mosaics](https://www.syke.fi/fi-FI/Tutkimus__kehittaminen/Tutkimus_ja_kehittamishankkeet/Hankkeet/Paikkatietoalusta_PTA)** : Sentinel-1, Sentinel-2 and Landsat mosaics, for several time periods per year.
 Some of them are available in Puhti, but not all.
 [FMI provides also a STAC catalog for these mosaics](https://pta.data.lit.fmi.fi/stac/root.json)

 [**European Space Agency's SciHub**](https://scihub.copernicus.eu/dhus/#/home) provides worldwide main products for Sentinel-1, -2 and -3.
 It requires free registration.
 Big part of the data is in the "Long term archive" and cannot be downloaded directly, but needs to be requested first.
 Download is limited to 2 concurrent processes per user.
 Please note that between end of January and July 2023 this system is being updated to become the [Copernicus Space Ecosystem](https://medium.com/sentinel-hub/new-copernicus-data-access-service-to-support-the-ecosystem-for-earth-observation-412f829355a3).
+SciHub will continue its full operations until the end of June 2023.

+[**Copernicus Data Space Ecosystem**](https://dataspace.copernicus.eu/) provides access to all Sentinel data with new features for visualisation and data processing.
+Please stay tuned to the news for latest information on the services available and the [Copernicus Data Space Ecosystem roadmap](https://documentation.dataspace.copernicus.eu/#/Roadmap) for the full release of all functionalities.

 [**FinHub**](https://finhub.nsdc.fmi.fi/#/home) is the Finnish national mirror of SciHub; other national mirrors also exist.
 It covers Finland and the Baltics and offers Sentinel-2 L1C (but not L2A) and Sentinel 1 SLC, GRD and OCN products and requires own registration.
 Finhub does not have concurrent download limitations nor a "Long term archive".